 Area residents said they took photos and recorded videos from a distance as soldiers set fire to the structures, but they told RFA that they could not post them online because of a month-long government-ordered internet blackout in parts of Rakhine and neighboring Chin states where fighting has occurred.

-Brigadier General Win Zaw Oo, spokesman for the military’s Western Regional Command responsible for Rakhine state, said Myanmar troops did not destroy homes in the fishing village.
+Colonel Win Zaw Oo, spokesman for the military’s Western Command responsible for Rakhine state, said Myanmar troops did not destroy homes in the fishing village.

 “We didn’t burn these houses,” he told RFA.
 “There was a clearance operation in that area.
 We don’t know who burned these houses.
 Our troops didn’t burn anything.”